Last updated on August 26th, 2022 at 03:01 pm

 Kebbi State has a landmass of 37,699 square kilometers which it shares with the Niger Republic and the Benin Republic.
 The state was ranked number two in terms of electricity in the Ease of Doing Business in Nigeria by PEBEC (Presidential Enabling Business Environment Council).

-It does only shares boundaries with these two countries, they now have inter-cultural and ethnic linkages.
+It only shares boundaries with these two countries, they now have inter-cultural and ethnic linkages.

 Nigeria’s commercial city, Lagos, is the investment destination and also shares borders with the Republic of Benin to the west, through cross-border trade has been enhanced.